 - SFU Goldcorp Centre for the Performing Arts – a facility with a 350-seat theatre located at 149 West Hastings Street and affiliated with Simon Fraser University.

 - Stanley Industrial Stage – a 650-seat venue located at 2750 Granville Street.

-- Studio 1398 – a small 111-seat black box studio theatre at on Granville Island at 1398 Cartwright Street.
+- The Nest – a small 110-seat black box studio theatre at on Granville Island at 1398 Cartwright Street.

 - Vancity Theatre – an upscale 170-seat theatre located at 1181 Seymour Street that’s home base to the Vancouver International Film Festival.